The Worst Seat In Baseball: All 30 MLB Ballparks Ranked 2023

 (Image via Boston Red Sox)

 The seat above is located between home plate and first base in the grandstand above the box seats.
 It rests behind a pole that completely obliterates the entire left side of the field, including second base, third base, home plate and the pitcher’s mound.
 But the scoreboard in centerfield is visible.
+The good news for anyone in this seat is that Massachusetts betting apps have launched in the Bay State.
+So if you can't follow the action with your own eyes, you can keep up with the in-game numbers movements.

 Section 23, Row 2, Seat 17